 6. Gender and race . . .

 Post-1970s equality of the sexes (defined as equality of reference in SotU speeches).
-Behind every great man is a woman, and now the women make sure that the president recognizes the fact publicly.
+Gender-inclusivity is the new norm in these speeches.
+This is probably the most striking trend I’ve uncovered.

 The spikes are obviously in response to the 1965 Civil Rights act.